 - 1. Right-click the instrument track, and from the context menu, select Save Track Preset. - 2.
 In the Save Track Preset dialog, enter a name for the preset. - 3.
+Optional: Click Show Attribute Inspector and define attributes for the preset. - 4.
 Click OK to save the preset and close the dialog.